Today’s lesson on persuasive marketing is brought to you by a writer, a waiter, and among others, a researcher in disguise.

 First, she’s dressed the part — in workout clothing.
 It makes her look like a trainer right off the bat.
 Second, that workout attire has been chosen to specifically showcase her midriff, which is flat and toned — a fit look many aspire to.
 Third, she’s holding two containers full of healthy food, which subtly indicates she knows what to eat to achieve her aesthetic.

 Here’s another Beach Body program, the 22-Minute Hard Corps, led by trainer Tony Horton.
-His authority appeals to a more intense audience, as indicated by his army fatigues and more muscular physique (not to mention the of the program “Hard Corps”).
+His authority appeals to a more intense audience, as indicated by his army fatigues and more muscular physique (not to mention the name of the program “Hard Corps”).
 It shows him squatting in the grass, leading a workout of at least four people.
 His position above them subtly signals he’s in charge and that he’s able to discipline prospects into getting fit.

 But are looks everything?